 After breakfast, we drive to Lahad Datu, and after a few wildlife stops will enter the Dunum Valley after lunch.
 With almost two days here, we explore the trails and canopy walkway in these rich, pristine rainforests.
 Among the species we seek are Great-billed Heron, Oriental Honey Buzzard, Bornean and Black-throated Babbler, six species of Pitta including Giant and Banded Pitta, the huge Great Argus Pheasant, Crested Fireback Pheasant, Crested Wood and Chestnut-necklaced Partridge, Jambu Fruit-dove, Red-bearded Bee-eater, Red-napped, Diard's and Scarlet-rumped Trogon, Plaintive and Violet Cuckoo, Square-tailed Drongo-cuckoo, Raffles’s and Red-billed Malkoha, Blue-rumped Parrot, Blue-crowned Hanging Parrot, Greater Coucal, Lesser Cuckooshrike, Brown-backed and Silver-rumped Needletail, Grey-rumped and Whiskered Treeswift, Fluffy-backed Tit-babbler, Fiery Minivet, Large-billed and Bornean Blue Flycatcher, Barred Eagle Owl, Buffy Fish Owl and Brown Wood-owl.

-Day 16: Fri 27 Aug – Danum Valley – Lahad Datu - Kota Kniabulu
+Day 16: Mon 25 August – Danum Valley – Lahad Datu - Kota Kinabalu

 Some birding and mammal watching at Danum in the morning, before we depart for Lahad Datu, taking the afternoon flight back to Kota Kinabalu.
-Overnight Dreamtel Hotel.
+Overnight Horizon Hotel.

-After the short (c2 hour) flight to Kualaa Lumpur, we fly overnight to the UK arriving on Sun 29 Aug.
+After the short (c2 hour) flight to Kuala Lumpur, we fly overnight to the UK arriving on Wed 27 August 2025.